 NewTek’s Network Device Interface (NDI) was the first IP solution to really take the market by storm.
 Its productised, modular solutions, wide partner network and open SDK, make it easy to add NDI support to your current workflow.
-Many see it as an easier and cheaper route to IP-based operation than SMPTE’s slow-moving, costly to implement, standards.
+Many see it as an easier and cheaper route to IP-based operation than SMPTE’s slow-moving, costly to implement, standards, especially when you need a simple solution for remote workers.
 Here’s what you need to know before getting set up.

 Firstly, it’s not about NewTek.
 They developed the platform and give it away for free, so the SDK has made its way into the hands of thousands of developers and customers.
 At any point in your NDI workflow, you’re able to choose from solutions by a range of vendors, which means an NDI setup is easier to customise than one based on other, more proprietary Video over IP standards: you won’t find yourself shackled to one vendor.
 No matter who makes a piece of NDI software or hardware they all speak the same language and are all using the same codec.